rened/ExtremelyRandomizedTrees.jl/README.md

 ```
 with the requirement that `size(data,2) == size(labels,2)`.

-The optional arguments with their default are:
+The optional arguments with their defaults are:
+* `regression = false`: Regression if `true`, classification otherwise
 * `ntrees = 32`: Number of trees
-* `regression = false`: Regression if `true`, classification otherwise
-* `classificationNMin = 2` and `regressionNMin`: Higher values can be used for regularization
+* `classificationNMin = 2` and `regressionNMin = 5`: Higher values can be used for regularization (see the paper for details)
-* `nclasses = int(maximum(labels))`: In case that the labels might not contain examples for every class, the number of classes can be set explicitly
+* `nclasses = int(maximum(labels))`: In case that `labels` might not contain examples for every class, the number of classes can be set explicitly
 * `k = round(sqrt(size(data,1)))`: Number of features investigated for splits at every node (see the paper for details)

+ExtraTrees are quite robust regarding these parameter settings, so there is rarely any need to meta-optimize them.

+## Todos

+* Speed optimizations needed, especially regarding allocations.